Azure-Samples/ms-identity-javascript-angular-tutorial/6-AccessControl/1-call-api-roles/README.md

 ## Overview

 This sample demonstrates a cross-platform application suite involving an Angular SPA (*TodoListSPA*) calling an ASP.NET Core web API (*TodoListAPI*) secured with the Microsoft identity platform.
-In doing so, it implements **role-based access control** by using Azure AD **App Roles**.
+In doing so, it implements **Role-based Access Control** (RBAC) by using Azure AD **App Roles**.

-Authorization in Azure AD can also be done with **Security Groups** as well, as we will cover the [next chapter](../chapter2/README.md). **Security Groups** and **App Roles** in Azure AD are by no means mutually exclusive - they can be used in tandem to provide even finer grained access control.
+Access control in Azure AD can also be done with **Security Groups** as well, as we will cover in the [next chapter](../2-call-api-groups/README.md). **Security Groups** and **App Roles** in Azure AD are by no means mutually exclusive - they can be used in tandem to provide even finer grained access control.

 ## Scenario